learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 Continuing our news site example, let's say we've written a new article and want to add it to the site.

-A POST request allows us to send the contents of this new article, along with any other details we want to include, like the title.
-As long as we've structured the request correctly, JSON Server will receive the request, recognize it as a POST request and attempt to store the article information in the 'database' (our db.json file, in this case).
+A POST request allows us to send the title and content of this new article to the 'database' (our db.json file, in this case).
+As long as we've
+structured the request correctly, JSON Server will receive the request, recognize it as a POST request and attempt to store the article information in the db.json file.

 To send data to our server, first, we need to switch our Postman request from GET to POST.
 Click on GET beside the URL bar to display a drop-down menu of HTTP